gatsbyjs/gatsby/docs/blog/2019-03-25-setting-up-yarn-workspaces-for-theme-development/index.md

 Gatsby [themes][themes-tag] are a new way to share functionality across multiple Gatsby sites.
 Using [Yarn workspaces][] is an excellent way to set up a project for theme development.
-It allows you to set up multiple packages in a parent directory and link dependencies together.
+It allows you to keep multiple packages in a single parent directory and link dependencies together.
 For Gatsby theme development, that means you can keep multiple themes and example sites together in a single project.
 In this post, we'll walk through how to use Yarn workspaces to set up a development environment for creating custom themes.

 ## Installation and directory structure

-First, if you don't have Yarn installed already, here's how to [install Yarn][].
+First, if you don't have Yarn installed already, follow the directions here to [install Yarn][].
 Next, create a new directory for the entire project, where you'll be adding your theme and an example site later.

 Create two subdirectories in this folder: one for the theme itself and one for the example site.